Iain Rayner M.A. - A short biography

 Iain's composition A Cavendish Suite was chosen as the test piece for 4th Section bands in the Mineworkers contest in 2008.
 Other high profile bands including Brighouse & Rastrick, Leyland, Sovereign and GUS have also performed his music.
 Among these pieces are classical transcriptions and arrangements, solos and trios, big band numbers, light concert music, test pieces and original works for brass band.

 In addition to his works for brass band, Iain has had two series of songs published for Key Stage 2 & 3 school choirs and has written both accompanied and unaccompanied vocal music for adult choirs.
 2016 saw more success as Iain's choral composition The Old Oak Queen was the winner of a national competition and was premiered by the East Cornwall Bach Choir in June of that year.

 Iain has had many compositions and arrangements published by Danetre Music, for more information on these pieces please follow the link on the links page.
 Now, through Birchfield Music, Iain is making more of his composition and arrangement portfolio available and will be adding more music to enlarge the collection.
 Look out for new music on the site as it becomes available.

-In January 2018, Iain graduated from Sheffield University with a Masters Degree in Psychology of Music in Education and after a number of years teaching in Primary Schools, he has recently undertaken a job in a Secondary school teaching Music, Science and Maths.
+In January 2018, Iain graduated from Sheffield University with a Masters Degree in Psychology of Music in Education and after a number of years teaching in Primary Schools, he now teaches music in a Secondary school in Northampton.
 Iain has conducted bands throughout the sections in both East Midlands and London & Southern Counties regions and continues to work to develop his music portfolio.
-Iain is married with two grown-up daughters.
+He is married, has two grown-up daughters and a dog.